Origin of radio polarization in pulsar polar caps: Results

-Figures~\ref{fig5} to \ref{fig7} show time- and frequency-averaged profiles of flux and polarization of the electromagnetic radiation that escapes the polar cap.
-The waves are analyzed at every second time step as they cross a plane at a height of $H\approx2160$\,m above the star surface for time steps 16\,000--20\,000 ($T \in [$34.7, 43.4]\,$\mu$s).
-We extract the components of the electromagnetic fields perpendicular to the dipole magnetic field for our analysis as these represent the escaping transversal waves and calculate the Stokes vectors in the Fourier space.
+Figures~\ref{fig5} to \ref{fig7} show time- and frequency-averaged profiles of flux and polarization of the electromagnetic radiation that escapes from the polar cap.
+The magenta circles in the four panels of Fig.~\ref{fig5} indicate the last closed field lines at the height of the virtual receiving plane, as they cross a plane at a height of $H\approx2160$\,m $\approx 5 l_\mathrm{gap}$ above the stellar surface.
+The waves are analyzed at every second time step for time steps 16\,000--20\,000 ($T \in [$34.7, 43.4]\,$\mu$s).
+We project their wave vector to the dipole magnetic field for our analysis as these represent the escaping transversal waves and calculate the Stokes vectors in the Fourier space.
 Because most of the escaping waves have small angles to the magnetic field, we assume that the amplitude of the escaping waves and their projection to the magnetic field are approximately the same.
-The magenta circles in the four panels of Fig.~\ref{fig5} indicate the last closed field lines at the height of the virtual `receiving' plane.